pig pitr

 Execution Plan Example

-Running pig pitr -d --dry-run shows an execution plan like:
+Running pig pitr -d --plan shows a plan like:

 ══════════════════════════════════════════════════════════════════